thebelin/cura-xwipe/README.md

 cura-xwipe
 ==========

-A Cura plugin for running a nozzle cleaner during prints on the X axis arm of a 3D printer
+A Cura postprocessing plugin for running a nozzle cleaner during prints on the X axis arm of a 3D printer outside the bed area.

 # Installation
 Move XGantryWipe.py to the Cura /plugins/PostProcessingPlugin/scripts/ folder